mycroft/generate-genesis/README.md

         pszTimestamp (default "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks") -pubkey string
         Pubkey (required) (default "04678afdb0fe5548271967f1a67130b7105cd6a828e03909a67962e0ea1f61deb649f6bc3f4cef38c4f35504e51ec112de5c384df7ba0b8d578a4c702b6bf11d5f")
-  -threads int
+  -stepsize int
-        Number of threads to use (default 4) -timestamp uint
+        Number of hashes computed per worker job (default 1024000) -timestamp uint
         Timestamp to use (default 1231006505)
+  -verbose
+        Show some messages
+  -workers int
+        Number of workers (goroutine) to use (if unset, use the CPU numbers)
 ```

 Samples